eliasbnk/cisc324/README.md

-# College Assignmets for CISC 324
+# Assignmets for CISC 324